IBM/MAX-Scene-Classifier/README.md

 This repository contains code to instantiate and deploy an image classification model.
 This model recognizes the 365 different classes of scene/location in the [Places365-Standard subset of the Places2 Dataset](http://places2.csail.mit.edu/).
 The model is based on the [Places365-CNN Model](https://github.com/CSAILVision/places365) and consists of a pre-trained deep convolutional net using the ResNet architecture, trained on the [ImageNet-2012](http://www.image-net.org/challenges/LSVRC/2012/) data set.
 The pre-trained model is then fine-tuned on the Places365-Standard dataset.
 The input to the model is a 224x224 image, and the output is a list of estimated class probilities.

 The specific model variant used in this repository is the [PyTorch Places365 ResNet18 Model](https://github.com/CSAILVision/places365#pre-trained-cnn-models-on-places365-standard).
 The model files are hosted on [IBM Cloud Object Storage](http://max-assets.s3-api.us-geo.objectstorage.softlayer.net/pytorch/places365/whole_resnet18_places365_python36.pth).
 The code in this repository deploys the model as a web service in a Docker container.
-[comment] This repository was developed as part of the [IBM Code Model Asset Exchange (https://developer.ibm.com/code/exchanges/models/).

 ## Model Metadata
 | Domain | Application | Industry  | Framework | Training Data | Input Data Format |